Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool triggers a browser-agent crawl to build a knowledge graph, and explicitly distinguishes from sibling tool check_app_in_browser by indicating it's not for per-change verification.
+The description states the tool triggers a browser-agent crawl to build a project's knowledge graph.
+It uses a specific verb ('trigger') and resource ('crawl'), and explicitly distinguishes it from the sibling tool 'check_app_in_browser' by identifying the appropriate use case (post-feature vs. per-change verification).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.